hacks-guide/Guide_Wii/docs/faq.md

 ::: details Backup failed: -1 or wtf wrote 0 bytes, ret - 2.
 This error indicates that BackupMii was unable to write to your SD card.
 * Try deleting some unnesecary files to regain storage space.
 Keep in mind you need at least 560 MB available to perform a NAND backup.
-* If you have attempted the above fix and you are still experiencing this issue, your SD card may be illegitimate and should be replaced immediately, see [this page](faq#storage-device-faq).
+* If you have attempted the above solution and you are still experiencing this issue, your SD card may be illegitimate and should be replaced immediately, see [this page](faq#storage-device-faq).
 :::

 ### Priiloader